 Video: https://vimeo.com/1021976169

-Ephemeral performance in which a sea cave in California transmogrifies into a cello-like sound sculpture via wire and bow.
+Ephemeral performance in which a sea cave transmogrifies into a cello-like sound sculpture via wire and bow.

-Rigby welded a sound sculpture with found brass objects with which to tension wire throughout the length of a sea cave, and bowed the wire in a series of durational performances with her cello bow during low and high tides.
+After welding a sound sculpture with found brass objects with which to tension wire throughout the length of a sea cave, Rigby bowed the wire in a series of durational performances with a cello bow during low and high tides.
 The sea cave itself became the cello body, with an immense resonant capacity, as well as a means to think about relationships among sound and deep time.

-Sea caves are sites for researching sonic and material decay.
-They are places to think about physical and acoustical architecture, sonic and material degeneration, shifting seascapes, resonance and vibration, multispecies relationships and sensory ecology, and entanglements among humans and more-than-humans.
+A sea cave is a site for thinking about physical and acoustical architecture, cave memory, sonic and material decay and degeneration, shifting seascapes, resonance and vibration, multispecies relationships and sensory ecology, uncertain futures, soniferous bodies, and entanglements among humans and more-than-humans.
 It is a place to think about local and global environmental phenomena and how they intertwine.
-It is a place to think about growth and decay, loss and renewal, kinship and wonder, climate grief and climate futurities, deep time and breathing.
+It is a place from which to think about growth and decay, loss and renewal, kinship and wonder, climate grief and climate futurities, deep time and breathing.

 The sound sculpture, installation and performance left no trace on the sea cave or the surrounding environment.